Part Two: The all-day music station meets the ship that rocks the ocean.

 Clive Burrell on a Saturday afternoon Latin Americana programme on Radio Atlanta.
 Recording courtesy of Steve Kirby (duration 1 minute 34 seconds)

-Tony Withers counting down the Hit Parade on Radio Atlanta from a Sunday in May or June 1964, with one of the boss's releases at number 20.
+Tony Withers counting down the Hit Parade on Radio Atlanta from Sunday 14th June 1964, with one of the boss's releases at number 20.
 Recording kindly provided by Albie Somerset

 (duration 3 minutes 9 seconds)